self-improving/lmms-eval/reproduction/README.md

 # To add a new dataset, simply add another line:
 # datasets[7]=your_new_dataset_name
 ```

+You need to change number of job array and indices.

 Supported dataset types:
 - Vision-Language datasets (VQA, image captioning, etc.)